 Droo Projects was founded in 2011 as a multidisciplinary design practice, which encompasses the design of products, buildings, cities, and comprehensive brand development strategies.
-Our team specializes in property development projects and business development between Europe, Asia and Oceania.
+Our team specializes in projects between Europe, Asia and Australia.
 Our design process always takes into account the needs and the unique possibilities of each project and client.

 The practice actively explores the implications of macro-economics and emerging technologies on aesthetic and formal undercurrents in contemporary design, and aims to situate this discourse in the market through tangible design solutions and marketable products.
 Our research explores the evolution of historical spatial and formal typologies as they are put the tests of contemporary markets, environmental extremes and societal/cultural differences.
 We seek to generate new layers of richness in our work, by perpetually challenging ‘type’ in architecture, and subsequently allowing us to speculate on the evolution of the future city as an amalgam of these individual architectural products.
 Our team has experience on urban and architectural projects in Europe, North America, Australia and South East Asia with a strong research focus on cities in emerging markets.
 In this manner each project is a culmination of the complex network of conditions, which are distilled into a singular poetic statement, which valorises its context (both physical and intellectual).